swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 ## Introduction

-We propose an alternative to `@objc` classes where Objective-C header `@interface` declarations are implemented by Swift `extension`s.
+We propose an alternative to `@objc` classes where Objective-C header `@interface` declarations are implemented by Swift `extension`s marked with `@objc @implementation`.
 The resulting classes will be implemented in Swift, but will be indistinguishable from Objective-C classes, fully supporting Objective-C subclassing and runtime trickery.

 Swift-evolution thread: [first pitch](https://forums.swift.org/t/pitch-objective-c-implementations-in-swift/61907), [second pitch](https://forums.swift.org/t/pitch-2-objective-c-implementations-in-swift/68090), [third pitch](https://forums.swift.org/t/pitch-3-objective-c-implementations-in-swift/71315)

 ## Motivation

-Swift has always had a mechanism that allows Objective-C code to use Swift types: The `@objc` attribute.
+Swift has always had a mechanism that allows Objective-C code to use Swift types: the `@objc` attribute.
 When a class is marked with `@objc` (or, more typically, inherits from an `@objc` or imported Objective-C class), Swift generates sufficient Objective-C metadata to allow it to be used through the Objective-C runtime, and prints a translated Objective-C declaration into a generated header file that can be imported into Objective-C code.
 The same goes for members of the class.

 This feature works really well for mixed-language apps and project-internal frameworks, but it's poorly suited to exposing private and especially public APIs to Objective-C. There are three key issues: